raagin/django-streamfield/README.md

 ## Custom Admin for block's models
-Models will automaticaly register in admin
+Models will automaticaly register in admin.
 If you want provide custom admin class, first unregister models and register again, using `StreamBlocksAdmin` class.